-Other Information is financial and non-financial information in Endeavour Foundation's annual reporting which is provided in addition to the Financial Report and the Auditor's Report.
+Other Information is financial and non-financial information in Endeavour Foundation Limited's annual report which is provided in addition to the Financial Report and the Auditor's Report.
 The Directors are responsible for the Other Information.

-The Other Information we obtained prior to the date of this Auditor's Report was the Directors' Report.
+The Other Information obtained prior to the date of the Auditor's Report was the Directors' Report.

-Our opinion on the Financial Report does not cover the Other Information and, accordingly, we do not express any form of assurance conclusion thereon.
+Our opinion on the Financial Report does not cover the Other Information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon.